srijanmishra08/Foundation-of-AI/README.md

 # Foundation-of-AI
-this contains the lab experiments of the subject Foundation of AI
+A repository containing codes and algorithms for the AI course 18CS201J.